 Extending your housing

-Moot Court participants can book their housing at the University for any time period between Friday, May 18 and Sunday, May 27.
+Moot Court participants can book their housing at the University for any time period between Friday, May 17 and Sunday, May 26.
 There are no exceptions.
 Persons who wish to extend their stay in the AU residence halls must specify the exact dates of the extension in the housing application and cannot make any extension in person.
-All reservations for Team Members, Observers, Bailiffs and Judges must be made by April 30, 2018.
+All reservations for Team Members, Observers, Bailiffs and Judges and the payment deadline must be made by May 3, 2019.
 All those who will stay in the Residence Halls should pay for accommodation in advance.
-Payment deadline is May 4, 2018.
 American University cannot hold onto luggage for participants who have officially checked out of campus housing.

 For those who will be taking classes through the Program of Advanced Studies on Human Rights and Humanitarian Law, please book your housing for that program separately (make two reservations).